ngjunsiang/laymansguide-src/season2/issue026/issue026.md

 It’s the end of Season 2 of Layman’s Guide.
 I hope the programmer’s world looks a little less murky now, even if it looks a lot more complex!

-Many programming courses tell their students, that they can just jump into programming without worrying about all these.
+Many programming courses tell their students that they can just jump into programming without worrying about all these.
 And they often set up their courses minimally, introducing Github or a package repository on occasion when they can’t avoid it.
 But for the most part, they don’t explain what these parts of the programmer’s world are and how to use them.

-To me, that’s like bringing a friend from overseas to your country and not explain how the transportation system works, how to buy things, what the most popular methods of payment are, how to cross the road … you can kind of hole yourself up at home and maybe venture out to the convenience store down the street, but what fun is that?
+To me, that’s like bringing a friend from overseas to your country and not explaining how the transportation system works, how to buy things, what the most popular methods of payment are, how to cross the road … you can kind of hole yourself up at home and maybe venture out to the convenience store down the street, but what fun is that?

 These are tools and ideas you can learn and use separately from programming (I’m using Github to get version control on Layman’s Guide, in fact), and you can get really good with them while knowing very minimal programming.
 And if you learned anything from Season 2 that really rocked your world, gave you an idea for how to improve things, or changed your view of the way things are done, please drop me an email and let me know :)